turingschool/career-development-curriculum/module-5/outreach_networking_refresh.md

     * GitHub
     * Personal website

+#### What Do You Say?
+* Message Templates

+#### Do's and Dont's
+Use bad examples from alumni

+### Demo
+Using 1-2 job postings from the group, the group will work through these steps together to send a message to a cold contact.

+### You Do: Action Steps
+All participants will spend 10 minutes working on an outreach message using the strategies outlined above.

+### Share Out
+Go around the room and have each participant share out:

+* Who their contact is
+* How they're contacting them
+* What they wrote in their message

+**Whole Group Question:**
+* How can you modify this template for other messages?

+### You've Sent the Message: Now What?

+Coffee meetings:
 * What does a coffee meeting look like?
   *

-### Do's and Dont's
-Use bad examples from alumni

-Using 2 postings decided on ahead of time, walk through how to conduct research on
+Discussion:

+* How do you keep the relationship going?
+*

+Back to the job application:

 ### Work Time & Conferencing
 Participants will work on their outreach messages